Courses:

 The Fall 2023 course is on FESTAC ’77 and will explore the Second World Black and African Festival of Arts and Culture, which took place in Lagos, Nigeria in 1977.
 The faculty includes FESTAC ’77 participants as well as artists, art historians, and authors of key texts and art histories on FESTAC, as well as those with expertise and knowledge in relevant areas.

 Faculty include Darlene Blackburn, Romi Crawford, Fred Moten, Stefano Harney, Ntone Edjabe/Chimurenga, Gerald Williams, Mackda Ghebremariam Tesfau’, Haki Madhubuti, Dindga McCannon, Abdul Alkalimat, K. Kofi Moyo, Roy Lewis, and Andrew Apter.
-Students will explore FESTAC's dimensionality through art making sessions and art history sessions.
-The outcome project is in collaboration with the Moleskine Foundation.
+Students will explore FESTAC's dimensionality through art making and art history sessions.
+The outcome project is in collaboration with the Moleskine Foundation and was featured at the 2024 Lagos Biennial.